dotmenu/dotmenu/README.md

 # About Dotmenu
 A straightforward console menu library designed to streamline user interactions in console applications.
-Works on Windows 10 and Linux (not fully tested yet).
+Works on Windows 10/11 and Linux (MacOS not tested).

 ## Installation
 Dotmenu can be added to your project with: